Polytopamine/orange-rectange/README.md

 # orange-rectange
 1D quadratic FEM solver with python

-define and run the model in the model file, the results and steps taken are printed into a terminal

-math file defines the function used to do the math. class definitions contains the class definitions. models has the different models.
+FEM_functions.py defines the functions used.
+FEM_classes_definitions.py defines the classes used. models.py has the different model and is the file that need to be run

+##### required python modules
+Requires numpy to do matrix calculations
+Requires matplotlib to graph displacements